cedricve/llm-generated-readme/README.md

    ```bash
    python -m unittest discover
    ```

+The `fetch_files` function is responsible for retrieving the necessary files for testing purposes.
+Ensure this function is properly defined and included in your tests.

 ## How to Contribute to the Project
 We welcome contributions to the `cedricve/llm-generated-readme` project!
 To contribute, please follow these guidelines: